Inflectra/rapise-documentation/docs/Guide/vstest.md

 ### Rapise Test Adapter Task

 To run Rapise tests with a [Visual Studio Test](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/test/vstest?view=azure-devops) task you need to install Rapise and Rapise Test Adapter for VSTest.
 The best way to do it is to use [Rapise Test Adapter Extension](https://marketplace.visualstudio.com/items?itemName=EvilDauphin.inflectra-rapisetestadapter-azure) from Azure Marketplace.
-After this extension is installed add the Rapise Test Adapter task yo your pipelline.
+After this extension is installed add the Rapise Test Adapter task yo your pipeline.

  ![Find Rapise Test Adapter Task](./img/rapise_test_adapter_task_search.png)